STEMLive/stemlive.github.io/models/templates/EDUCATOR.md

   # We use the first item in this list to determine your fallback thumbnail.
   #- computer-science
   #- physics
+# Below you can include your schedule.
+# Your schedule will appear on your page if any of the days have a value.
+schedule:
+  monday:
+  tuesday:
+  wednesday:
+  thursday:
+  friday:
+  saturday:
+  sunday:
 collectives:
   # Add any streamer collectives to which you belong in bullet form, all lowercase.
   #- theknowledgefellowship